-- (MATH) The distance from the
+- In mathematics, the radius is the distance from the

 point of intersection of the axes of symmetry of a closed curve.
 More specifically, the distance from the center of a circle to its circumference, from the center of a sphere to its surface, or from the center of a regular polygon to any one of its vertices.

 All radii of a circle or sphere are equal; and it is generally profitable

 to consider only the longest and shortest radii (semi-major and semi-minor

 axes) of an ellipse.
 The radius

 of curvature, r, at any point of a curve is r = 1/κ, where κ is the curvature.

 - In astronomy, a radius is an old instrument for

 measuring the angular distance between two celestial objects.